MTMTransformer/MTMTransformer/README.md

-## Towards Integrating Medium-Term Memory into Transformer Models:
+## Towards Integrating Medium-Term Memory into Transformer Models

 ## Directing Sentiment and Evoking Recall in GPT-2 from an Attention Bock Based Persistent Memory using a Small Fraction of One Layer and a Case for the Spacial Separation of Intrinsic and Explicit Memory